eclipse-volttron/volttron-core/README.md

     volttron -vv -l volttron.log &>/dev/null &
     ```

- 1. **Install agents**:
+ 1. **Install agents and optional libraries**:

+    Each volttron agent is in it own repository.
+Each agent's repository will have its own readme with instructions on how to install the agent and any optional libarires that could be used with the agent.
+But in general, agents should be installed using vctl install command.

     For example,
     ```bash
-    vctl install volttron-listener --start
+    vctl install volttron-listener
     ```

- 1. **Install any optional libraries that your agents need:**

-    Modular VOLTTRON uses poetry for dependency management.
-When VOLTTRON is started, it creates a poetry project (pyproject.toml file) in VOLTTRON_HOME directory and use that for keeping track of all installed packages.
-For example, when you ran "vctl install volttron-listener" an entry for that agent's package name and version gets added to $VOLTTRON_HOME/pyproject.toml.

-    If you are installing optional libraries, such as volttron-lib-bacnet-driver use poetry instead of pip
+    All libraries that the agent depends on will automatically get installed in your current python environment.

+    **Optional Libraries**

+    In addition to mandatory libraries that are automatically installed during agent install, some agents could have optional features that are enabled or disabled based on availability of additional libraries.
+For example, an agent could support unit conversion if the python pint library is installed in the python environment.
+In order to install optional libraries use
     ```bash
-    poetry add --directory $VOLTTRON_HOME volttron-lib-bacnet-driver
+    poetry add --directory $VOLTTRON_HOME <library name>
     ```

+    Modular VOLTTRON uses poetry for dependency management.
+When VOLTTRON is started, it creates a poetry project (pyproject.toml file) in VOLTTRON_HOME directory and uses that for keeping track of all installed packages.
+For example, when you run ```vctl install volttron-listener``` an entry for that agent's package name and version gets added to $VOLTTRON_HOME/pyproject.toml.
+    If you are installing optional libraries, such as pint use ```poetry add --directory $VOLTTORN_HOME pint``` instead of pip.
 Poetry will check if the version of volttron-core (and other librabries) in your current activated environment is compatible with requirements of the version of volttron-lib-bacnet-driver you are installing.

     **Warning:** You could use pip to install librabries, but pip will not check dependent library versions for compatibility and simply overwrite packages in the current environment.
 For example, if you are running volttron-core version 2.0.0 and volttron-lib-bacnet-driver has dependency on volttron-core version 1.0.0, ```pip install volttron-lib-bacnet-driver``` would overwrite volttron-core version 2.0.0 with version 1.0.0.
-However ```poetry add --directory $VOLTTRON_HOME volttron-lib-bacnet-driver``` will fail with version incompatibility error
+However ```poetry add --directory $VOLTTRON_HOME volttron-lib-bacnet-driver``` will fail because of a version incompatibility error.

- 1. View status of platform
+ 1. **View status of platform**

     ```bash
     vctl status
     ```

- 1. Shutdown the platform
+ 1. **Shutdown the platform**

     ```bash
     vctl shutdown --platform